Mojahed91/Quantum-Fourier-Transform-for-n-qubits/README.md

 ## The extraction of coherent errors assosiated with CNOT gate in 4-qubit QFT

 Within this simulation a transformation from Helbert space to Liouville space took place.
-For further information look at Ref[1]
+For further explination look at Ref[1]

-##References
+## References
 1- [[1](https://www.overleaf.com/read/ctxdfjzkqjnw)]